Window System Integration (WSI)

 presentation engine’s display.

-This avoids the visual anomaly known as tearing.
+On fixed refresh rate displays, this avoids the visual anomaly known as

 However, synchronizing the presentation of images with the RC does not prevent all forms of visual anomalies.
 Stuttering occurs when the geometry for each presentable image is not accurately positioned for when that image will be displayed.
 The geometry may appear to move too little some RCs, and too much for others.
-Sometimes the animation appears to freeze, when the same image is used for more than one RC.
+Sometimes the animation appears to freeze, when the same image is used for more RCs than other images.

-will be a value in nanoseconds that is approximately equal to 16.67ms.
+refreshDuration will be a value in nanoseconds that is approximately

 In such a case, an application will want an IPD of 16.67ms (1X multiplier of

-Suppose an application has an initial target IPD of 16.67ms (1X multiplier
+are actually displayed.Consider an application that has an initial target IPD of 16.67ms (1X

 It will therefore position the geometry of a new image 16.67ms later than

-But suppose this application is running on slower hardware, so that it
+the previous image.If this application is running on slower hardware, so that it actually takes

 In this case, it is better for the application to adjust its target IPD to